TradeDLR/TrackTrading/README.md

 ## Getting Started
-TrackTrading is a trading analysis tool that helps users keep track of various crypto assets, get real-time price updates, and calculate the total value of their assets in USDT (or any other reference currency).
+TrackTrading is a trading analysis tool that helps users keep track of various crypto assets, get real-time price updates, and calculate the total value of their assets in USDT (or any other reference currency) from the exchange -- BingX.

 ### Features